User Data Definitions

 - Consolidation – The data can be defined at a consolidation node (see Project Links)

 As indicated by its appearance in the user data table, the variable type cannot be changed after a definition has been added.
-To change variable type, the old variable would need to be deleted and a new one with the same name added.
-A similar situation pertains with the definition of whether a Time Series is monthly, which is controlled by the check box to left of the “Add Definition” button, or yearly (default).
-Conversely, the Attribute Name can be freely edited and, when this is done, appearances of the variable in the model will automatically update to the new name.
-The Units column of the table is only relevant to real (Double) data and can similarly be changed without requiring redefinition of the user variable from scratch.
+To change variable type, the old variable must be deleted and a new one with the same name added.
+A similar situation pertains with the definition of whether a Time Series is monthly, which is controlled by the drop down menu to left of the “Add Definition” button, or yearly (default).
+Conversely, the Attribute Name can be freely edited and, when this is done, appearances of the variable in the model will automatically update to reflect the new name.
+The Units column of the table is only relevant to real (double) data and can similarly be changed without requiring redefinition of the user variable from scratch.
 When creating a user table or time series the user must specify the size of each.

 For a user defined table, the number of columns must be defined.
 By default, a user table is created with two columns, a “Lookup Column” and a single “Data Column” to add additional columns, simply click the “Add new Table column” hyperlink: